-NCF campaigned systematically to improve access to COVID-19 testing, one of the essential frontline defences against the virus; symptomatic testing was first promised in April 2020 in the Social Care Action Plan (limited symptoms meant this was not achievable, as our LESS COVID research highlighted 2 and in reality remained hugely problematic for care homes until reliable regular asymptomatic testing was finally established September 2020 3, whilst it has taken until February 2021 for all social care settings to get access to regular asymptomatic testing.
+NCF campaigned systematically to improve access to COVID-19 testing, one of the essential frontline defences against the virus; symptomatic testing was first promised in April 2020 in the Social Care Action Plan but it limited this to those with a narrow list of symptoms, as our LESS COVID research highlighted 2.
+In reality, testing remained hugely problematic for care homes until reliable regular asymptomatic testing was finally established September 2020 3.
+It has taken until February 2021 for all social care settings to get access to regular asymptomatic testing.

 Our members also reported that many community health teams and clinicians were asked to withdraw support to social care during the first wave to focus on getting people out of hospital to free up beds for potential COVID-19 patients.
-This meant a focus on urgent hospital discharge, huge difficulty in getting access to wider clinical support and admission to hospital for essential care and treatment when needed as well as significant concerns about blanket DNACPR orders, particularly in relation to people with learning disabilities.
+The focus on urgent hospital discharge, led to huge difficulty in getting access to wider clinical support and admission to hospital for essential care and treatment when needed as well as significant concerns about blanket DNACPR orders, particularly in relation to people with learning disabilities

 Access to PPE was also problematic during the first wave.
 Some of our members were told by their suppliers that the NHS supply chain had priority access to their stocks over social care providers and in some cases, our members had their orders cancelled in favour of the NHS.
 Where supplies were found with wholesalers some of our members reported price hikes of over 1000%.
 The National Audit Office report would appear to back up our members’ experiences.
 Between March and July 2020, adult social care received 10% of its estimated need compared with 80% for the NHS from central government 4.
 It took over six months to establish a free and reliable supply of PPE to the sector, when finally in September 2020, free PPE via the portal was announced until March 2021 (subsequently extended to March 2022).
 Finally, a lack of understanding of social care resulted in numerous and frequent changes to the PPE guidance, adding to the daily burden of trying to manage COVID-19.